Young Stress Analyst Competition 2018

 How to enter

 Write a summary of up to 1000 words, stating the objectives, main results/discussion and conclusions of your work, with a maximum of 6 figures/tables.
-Entries should follow the author instructions found HERE.
-Please send the summary of your work and a completed APPLICATION FORM to Dr Rachael Tighe, email@example.com to enter.
+Entries should follow the YSA competition submission instructions found here .
+Please send the summary of your work and a completed Application Form to Dr Rachael Tighe, firstname.lastname@example.org to enter.

 Entries are welcome from